aaronWass-neo/nodestream-plugin-gcp-asset-inventory/README.md

 ## Getting Started

 ## Setup Neo4j
-- You can create an Aura instance [here](https://console.neo4j.io)
+- You can create an Aura instance [here](https://console.neo4j.io) or,
-- or
 - You can run Neo4j in a docker container like this:
 ```
 docker run \